Art Around the Corner

 In collaboration with the Fairfax County Public Schools' Title I office, Art Around the Corner staff provides family tours to students and their families on four Saturday mornings during the school year.
 Designed to provide an introduction to an art museum for families visiting the National Gallery for the first time, this program includes an interactive guided tour of three works of art on the theme "Every Picture Tells a Story," followed by an art-making activity.

-Art Around the Corner 2017-2018 was made possible by The Max and Victoria Dreyfus Foundation, Inc., the Mark and Carol Hyman Fund, the Harman Cain Family Foundation, the Janice H. Levin Fund, and the George Preston Marshall Foundation.
+Art Around the Corner 2019-2020 was made possible by The Max and Victoria Dreyfus Foundation, Inc., Dr. Margaret A. Goodman, the Mark and Carol Hyman Fund, the Harman Cain Family Foundation, the JTK Fund of the Arlington Community Foundation, and the Janice H. Levin Fund.

 Meet fifth graders from Maury Elementary School as they carefully observe, describe, reason, question, sketch, act, and make art in response to what they see.
 Play